-Information about EIB and EIF calls is available on the eProcurement platform Tenders Electronic Daily (TED) and the Space Platform.
+Information about EIB and EIF calls for tenders is available on the eProcurement platform TED eTendering.

-Due to the crisis, the EIF is facing strong demand both on the equity and debt sides.
+The EIF is facing strong demand both on the equity and debt sides.

 The ventures that have received, and could benefit from, support under the InnovFin Space Equity Pilot are either specialized space funds and deeptech funds having a particular space focus; those venture may support in total around 50 space-related entities.